kenmo-pb/MenuManager/README.md

 MenuManager is by *kenmo-pb*.

-Unless you disable the XML frontend (`#MenuManager_UseXMLParser = #False`), MenuManager uses the Expat XML Library and Expat's license must be included with your released software.
+If you enable the Expat XML parser (`#MenuManager_UseExpatXMLParser = #True`), then Expat's license must be included with your released software.